jenniiferrr/jenniiferrr/get2knowme.md

-- 👋 hihi, i’m @jenniiferrr
+- 👋 hihi, i’m jenni ! aka niitrojen/nitro-jen
 - 👀 i’m interested in learning code
-- 🌱 i’m currently learning python
+- 🌱 i’m currently learning javascript !

 <!---
 jenniiferrr/jenniiferrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.